Sarah Williams (Labyrinth): Reception

 Jennifer Connelly's performance as Sarah initially polarized critics and received strong criticism from some reviewers.
 Los Angeles Daily News critic Kirk Honeycutt referred to Connelly as "a bland and minimally talented young actress", while Gene Siskel of the Chicago Tribune dismissed her as "forgettable".
 Noting the importance of the role, Nina Darnton of The New York Times found Connelly's portrayal of Sarah "disappointing", saying, "She looks right, but she lacks conviction".
-Writing for The Miami News, Jon Marlowe opined, "Connelly is simply the wrong person for the right job.
-She has a squeaky voice that begins to grate on you; when she cries, you can see the onions in her eyes."
+Writing for The Miami News, Jon Marlowe opined that Connelly "is simply the wrong person" for the role and believed that her acting was too much "based on Ms. Goody Two Shoes".
+Some reviewers felt Connelly's performance lacked depth due to the script and direction of her character, describing Sarah's lines as "horrible, hackneyed" and "sappy".

 Contrary to these negative views, other critics praised her performance.
-The Hartford Courants Malcolm L. Johnson praised her as engaging, "pretty, fresh and feisty", while Lucy Choate Eckberg of Winona Daily News opined that Connelly "steals the show in her portrayal of Sarah".
 Hailing Connelly as "the most engaging heroine" since Judy Garland in The Wizard of Oz and Elizabeth Taylor in National Velvet, Associated Press reporter Bob Thomas wrote that she "has such a winning personality that she makes you believe in her plight and in the creatures she encounters".
 Hal Lipper of the St. Petersburg Times similarly enthused that "Connelly makes the entire experience seem real.
 She acts so naturally around the puppets that you begin to believe in their life-like qualities."
 Frank Miele of the Daily Inter Lake wrote that Connelly managed to avoid emulating Garland's characterisation of Dorothy Gale to her own character's success, and "makes nary a false move" as Sarah.
+Lucy Choate Eckberg of Winona Daily News opined that Connelly "steals the show in her portrayal of Sarah".

 Connelly's performance has garnered a more positive response in recent decades.
-Ian Nathan of Empire wrote, "Connelly, still in the flush of youth, makes for an appealingly together kind of heroine," while Desson Thomson of The Washington Post described her portrayal of Sarah as "precociously appealing" and "spunky".
-Brigdet McGovern of Tor.com wrote: "It's a tribute to Jennifer Connelly's performance that Sarah manages to exhibit all the hyper-dramatic martyrdom of your average 16-year-old while still seeming sympathetic and likeable — it's easy to identify with her".
+Bridget McGovern of Tor.com wrote: "It's a tribute to Jennifer Connelly's performance that Sarah manages to exhibit all the hyper-dramatic martyrdom of your average 16-year-old while still seeming sympathetic and likeable — it's easy to identify with her".
 While finding Sarah to be "far from the most interesting protagonist", Brian Bitner of JoBlo.com praised Connelly's "incredible talent" for giving Sarah "humanity, grace, humor, and defiance."
 Michael Booth of The Denver Post wrote that "Connelly's glinting eyes and native intelligence carry the film".
 Glamour's Ella Alexander praised Connelly's portrayal of the protagonist as "empowering", while Liz Cookman of The Guardian wrote, "She is confident and good-looking, yet not as overtly sexual as women are so often portrayed on-screen – a much stronger female role model than many available today."